betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

   * https://www.thedroidsonroids.com/blog/splitting-pull-request
 * What if your pushing one PR in a series and the reviewers don't know this?
 They may likely wonder why you've pushed the PR without having an idea where your headed.
+* analogy with home remodeling
+* code you are aiming to merge into is changing...more time = more changes to have to integrate
+* idea about an "integration" branch

 During this transition period, there would be agreement not to make any public releases or change Autotools build logic in any significant way (small changes could be accomodated).